coralproject/talk/docs/architecture-metadata.md

 module.exports = DontAgreeAction;
 ```

-This is an extremely powerful pattern as it allows us absolute freedom in designing our graph and complete isolation of the added values in the database.
+This is an extremely powerful pattern as it allows us absolute freedom in designing our graph and complete isolation of the added fields in the database.

 ## Some things to keep in mind